-The MTA is continuing to offer bus service to TA Lower School students.
+The MTA is continuing to offer bus service to TA Elementary School students.
 The MTA bus is a public transportation service.
 This means that the bus operates and follows policy in the manner of other public buses.
 Please note that TA does not provide a bus monitor, nor does TA have any input regarding bus routes, bus stops, changes in schedule, or bus delays.
-Please be aware that the MTA recently changed the TA bus route number from 18 to 92 and increased their ticket price per ride to \$1.30.
+Please be aware that the TA bus route number is #92 and the ticket price per ride is \$1.30.
 TA students must adhere to TA and MTA behavior conduct and policies.
-The Monday-Friday arrival bus is for nursery-5th grade students.
+The Monday-Friday arrival bus is for 1st-5th grade students.
 The Monday-Friday dismissal bus is for 4th-5th grade students only.
 The Sunday arrival and dismissal buses are for 2nd-5th grade students.